Inattentive Driving Accidents and Recovery of Compensation

 What are the Distracted Driving Fatality Statistics?

-Unfortunately, 3,287 people die yearly in car accidents.
-Sadly, approximately nine people die every day due to a preventable, distracted driving crash.
+Unfortunately, approximately 3,287 people die yearly in car accidents.
+Also, nine people die every day due to a preventable, distracted driving crash.

 What Do the Distracted Driving Accident Numbers Show?